 Check out the weather forecast and light conditions the day before

-Sometimes the weather can play havoc with your photography plans, it changes the atmosphere of images and can greatly effect the light.
+Sometimes the weather can play havoc with your photography plans, it changes the atmosphere of images and can greatly affect the light.
 Of course, good photographers should be able to create beautiful photos in all weather and inevitably it is something you will have to suck up and deal with on your travels!
 Checking the conditions before though is one of the simplest and easiest of our travel photography tips for beginners to do and especially in the early days taking photos in ideal light is easier as you get to know your equipment and the fundamentals of photography.

 Many photographers use the weather to create a certain aesthetic and atmosphere in their images too.
 However, you should check the forecast and maybe plan your days and shoots around that if you can if there is a certain light and conditions you are looking for.
 Maybe you want to do some landscape photography and want a nice bright sunny day to really bring out the layers, or your have some images in mind with very harsh light and shadows.
 It might be that you want to do some portrait photography where slightly overcast conditions are more flattering.
 Having an idea of the weather a few days before can help you plan or even having a plan B and some other shots in mind if the weather changes.